-Having a new smartcard instead of the paper travel dockets will improve the overall experience for you and the drivers.
+Using a smartcard instead of paper travel dockets will improve the overall experience for you and taxi drivers.

 There won’t be any change to your eligibility with the introduction of the smartcard.
 TTSS will continue to provide you with a subsidy of up to half the metered fare, to a maximum of $60 subsidy per trip.

 There will be changes to your account, you will have a new account number.